prismatic-io/embedded-workflow-builder-docs/docs/connectors/click-up.md

 ### ClickUp Personal Access Token

 ClickUp Personal Access Token

+Personal API token Configuration Instructions

+To make API requests to ClickUp using a personal API token you may generate one using the following Personal API token [steps](https://help.clickup.com/hc/en-us/articles/6303426241687-Getting-Started-with-the-ClickUp-API#personal-api-key).

+1. Log into ClickUp.
+2. Click on your avatar in the lower-left corner and select **Apps.**
+3. Under API Token, click **Generate.**
+4. You can copy and paste your personal API token.

 | Input                 | Comments                                                                                                                                               | Default |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- |